 Posted on

-Incident & injury reporting and investigation
+Incident and injury reporting and investigation

 How prepared are you for a serious harm notification?
+Let’s talk about incident and injury reporting, and investigation.

 On the safety front, Rural Safe have had a few months of investigations into serious harm injuries that have taken time and a toll on the business entities involved.